DLRP1995/Huey/repo/pygpt-MHP/README.md

 ![v2_access](https://github.com/szczyglis-dev/py-gpt/assets/61396542/02dd161b-6fb1-48f9-9217-40c658888833)

-# Files and attachments
+# Attachments and files

 ## Input attachments (upload)

 **PyGPT** makes it simple for users to upload files to the server and send them to the model for tasks like analysis, similar to attaching files in `ChatGPT`.
-There's a separate `Files` tab next to the text input area specifically for managing file uploads.
+There's a separate `Attachments` tab next to the text input area specifically for managing file uploads.
 Users can opt to have files automatically deleted after each upload or keep them on the list for repeated use.

 ![v2_file_input](https://github.com/szczyglis-dev/py-gpt/assets/61396542/bd3d9840-2bc4-4ba8-a603-69724f9eb620)

-The attachment feature is available in both the `Assistant` and `Vision` modes at default.
-In `Assistant` mode, you can send documents and files to analyze, while in `Vision` mode, you can send images.
-In other modes, you can enable attachments by activating the `Vision (inline)` plugin (for providing images only).
+You can use attachments to provide additional context to the conversation.
+Uploaded files will be converted into text using loaders from Llama-index.
+You can upload any file format supported by the application through Llama-index.
+Supported formats include:

+Text-based types:

+- CSV files (csv)
+- Epub files (epub)
+- Excel .xlsx spreadsheets (xlsx)
+- HTML files (html, htm)
+- IPYNB Notebook files (ipynb)
+- JSON files (json)
+- Markdown files (md)
+- PDF documents (pdf)
+- Plain-text files (txt and etc.)
+- Word .docx documents (docx)
+- XML files (xml)

+Media-types:

+- Image (using vision) (jpg, jpeg, png, gif, bmp, tiff, webp)
+- Video/audio (mp4, avi, mov, mkv, webm, mp3, mpeg, mpga, m4a, wav)

+Archives:

+- zip
+- tar, tar.gz, tar.bz2

+**Note:** To use images as additional context, you must enable the option in settings: `Files and attachments -> Allow images as additional context`.
+Otherwise, only normal vision/handling by the vision model will be active for images.

+The content from the uploaded attachments will be used in the current conversation and will be available throughout (per context).
+There are 3 modes available for working with additional context from attachments:

+- `Full context`: Provides best results.
+This mode attaches the entire content of the read file to the user's prompt.
+This process happens in the background and may require a large number of tokens if you uploaded extensive content.

+- `Query only`: The indexed attachment will only be queried in real-time using Llama-index.
+This operation does not require any additional tokens, but it may not provide access to the full content of the file 1:1.

+- `Summary`: When queried, an additional query will be generated in the background and executed by a separate model to summarize the content of the attachment and return the required information to the main model.
+You can change the model used for summarization in the settings under the `Files and attachments` section.

+**Note:** Only text files from the list above are included in the additional context.
+Images will not be included in the context but will be used by the vision model in real-time.
+Adding image files to the context will be available in future versions.

+**Uploading larger files and auto-index:**

+To use the `Query only` mode, the file must be indexed in the vector database.
+This occurs automatically at the time of upload if the `Auto-index on upload` option in the `Attachments` tab is enabled.
+When uploading large files, such indexing might take a while - therefore, if you are using the `Full context` option, which does not use the index, you can disable the `Auto-index` option to speed up the upload of the attachment.
+In this case, it will only be indexed when the `Query only` option is called for the first time, and until then, attachment will be available in the form of `Full context` and `Summary`.

 ## Files (download, code generation)